jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

   * Software licenses
 * General principles for better code
   * Magic Numbers
-  * Removal of hard-coded content to config files
+  * Removal of hard-coded content to configuration files
   * use of f-strings in Python.